-Transition Teams will work closely with students with more complex SEND at 14+.
-All students have a Transition Plan written at their Year 9 review and this details support and strategies that will be put in place to provide family and the young person with the skills and abilities to make informed choices at 16 and beyond.
+Transition Teams will work closely with pupils with more complex SEND at 14+.
+All pupils have a Transition Plan written at their Year 9 review and this details support and strategies that will be put in place to provide the young person and their family with the skills and abilities to make informed choices at 16 and beyond.
 This document is reviewed annually.

 LCC determines whether a young person is entitled to transport to and from school via their Transport Policy.
 As a school we believe in maximising independence wherever possible and if it is envisaged a young person will have the capability to travel independently, a carefully planned programme will be put in place in negotiation with parents.

-The SENDCO and Headteacher within school have the knowledge and skills to discuss SEND with parents and carers and can advise on issues as they arise.
+The SENDCO and the Senior Leadership Team within school have the knowledge and skills to discuss SEND with parents and carers and can advise on issues as they arise.
 If staff feel further specialised advice is required, then they will signpost parents and support in the process of referral.